 Recruitment.
-June 2020 – Hugo Hammar and Helena Andersson join the group for summer internships, learning to produce and purify recombinant proteins in E. coli, and continuing the Chitinophaga pinensis enzyme discovery work.
+June 2020 – Hugo Hammar and Helena Andersson join the group for 6-week summer internships, learning to produce and purify recombinant proteins in E. coli, and continuing the Chitinophaga pinensis enzyme discovery work.

 Career.
 2020 – Became Docent in Biotechnology at KTH Royal Institute of Technology.